Boise Eliot Neighborhood Guide

 The Boise neighborhood is sometimes referred to as “Boise-Eliot” and is located on the east side of the Willamette River.
 It is bordered by the Overlook, Humboldt, King and Eliot neighborhoods in the very hip and popular North Portland.
-Boise is in a great location for commuting to downtown Portland and is conveniently close to other major Portland neighborhoods such as Concordia (Alberta Arts) and Irvington.
+Boise is in a great location for commuting to downtown Portland and is conveniently close to other major Portland neighborhoods such as Concordia, the Alberta Arts District, and Irvington.

 Major freeway ramps located nearby include I-5 and I-84.
 Drive over the Fremont, Steel or Broadway bridges to get downtown or to the Pearl District, and Old Town/Chinatown in mere minutes.
 The “MAX” light rail located on Interstate is only minutes away on foot.
 Downtown by bicycle is about 25 minutes.